 Create a warm and cozy DIY Acorn Banner from wool scraps!
 Check out the tutorial and grab the free template to create your own.
 This banner is perfect for using up your fabric scraps and it can stay up all season through Thanksgiving!

 Good morning!
 Today I am excited to share with you this sweet little acorn banner!
 I have a collection of wool fabric swatches and scraps I have been holding on to and I love that I finally found a way to use some of them.
-As a costume designer, I do a lot of swatching and I end up with tons of fabric samples.
 I have a hard time parting with them (because you never know when you’ll need fabric scraps) so I’ve ended up with bins of fabric swatches!
 I also have the tendency to save any leftover scraps from projects – so basically, I am a fabric hoarder :) This week my wool swatches were finally put to good use – as acorns in the perfect autumn acorn banner!

 DIY Autumn Acorn Banner